Gary Bohay

-Gary Bohay (born December 26, 1960 in Burnaby, British Columbia) is a former Canadian Olympic wrestler.
+Gary Bohay (born December 26, 1960) is a former Canadian Olympic wrestler.
 In 1988, he won the gold medal in the Canada Cup, which was considered a warm up for the 1988 Summer Olympics.
 Following the Cup, he participated in the 1988 Summer Olympic Games in Seoul, South Korea, where he was overall 8th ranked in the world.
 He was also the 1989 Canada Cup bronze medalist.

-Bohay's greatest achievement was a silver medal at the 1989 World Championships in Martigny, Switzerland, where he was defeated in the finals by John Smith (wrestler) of the United States who was a future two-time Olympic gold medalist and four-time world champion.
+Bohay's greatest achievement was a silver medal at the 1989 World Championships in Martigny, Switzerland, where he was defeated in the finals by John Smith of the United States, who was a future two-time Olympic gold medalist and four-time world champion.

-In 1985, Bohay was a member on the World Team during his competition in Budapest, Hungary where he did not place.

-During 1983 at Arizona State University, he was named an All-American.
+During 1983 at Arizona State University, he was an NCAA finalist and named an All-American.
 Bohay was inducted into the Canada Lutte Hall of Fame in 2001.

 Currently, he is a practicing medical doctor in Tucson, Arizona.